 Architects trained in Europe and the United States returned home with ideas that resonated with a country positioning itself between the Mediterranean and the wider Middle East.
 Out of this context emerged a distinct architectural vocabulary: one that absorbed the principles of modernism without replicating them, filtering them instead through Beirut's climate, topography, and social rhythms.

 The result was a version of modernism that felt porous and Mediterranean rather than austere.
-Local materials were often combined with international forms; vernacular elements resurfaced in abstracted ways; and the city's irregular parcels and steep slopes produced inventive geometries that would have been unlikely elsewhere.
+Local materials were often combined with international forms, vernacular elements resurfaced in abstracted ways and the city's irregular parcels, and steep slopes produced inventive geometries that would have been unlikely elsewhere.

 Beirut's modernist buildings also reflected the social changes unfolding at the time.
-New apartment typologies mirrored the rise of a growing middle class; commercial buildings expressed an economy looking outward; and the hotels, beach clubs, and leisure complexes that dotted the coastline captured a period when the city imagined itself as a regional cultural capital.
+New apartment typologies mirrored the rise of a growing middle class, commercial buildings expressed an economy looking outward, and the hotels, beach clubs, and leisure complexes that dotted the coastline captured a period when the city imagined itself as a regional cultural capital.
 This optimism gave architects the freedom to be ambitious: curtain-wall towers, cantilevered structures, expressive concrete shells, and striking volumetric compositions became part of the everyday urban fabric.

-To explore these remarkable structures firsthand, we recently joined a guided tour led by Dr. Omar Harb as part of the We Design Beirut.
+To explore these remarkable structures firsthand, we recently joined a guided tour led by architect and researcher Dr. Omar Harb as part of the We Design Beirut.
 Dr. Harb, a member and co-founder of several initiatives dedicated to preserving Lebanese architectural heritage, including Modern Architecture from Lebanon (MAfL), offered both historical context and sharp critical insight, bringing to life buildings that many passersby notice but rarely truly see.
 MAfL is dedicated to unearthing and preserving Lebanon's modernist legacy, producing research, publications, and tours that highlight the cultural, social, and architectural significance of these structures.

 Often called simply The Egg, this unfinished cinema dome is among Beirut's most iconic modernist relics.
 Designed in 1965 by Joseph Philippe Karam as part of the ambitious "Beirut City Center" project, it was intended to be the region's first large‑scale leisure complex, combining cinema, shopping and towers.